-Height of the coamings of hatchways, complying with the requirements of 3.2.5.2 to 3.2.5.3, may be reduced or the coamings may be lacking, if the Register makes sure that the ship's safety would not decrease at any sea condition.
-At that special attention shall be paid to provision of the safety sealing of hatch covers without coamings.
+Height of the coamings of hatchways, complying with the requirements of 3.2.5.2 - 3.2.5.3, may be reduced or the coamings may be lacking on the basis of the substantiation provided by the designer, including assessment of seaworthiness and deck flooding, confirming that the ship's safety would not decrease at any sea condition.
+At that, special attention shall be paid to provision of the safety sealing of hatch covers without coamings.